lemotdesign/one-click-hugo-cms/site/content/pest-inspections/_index.md

       For more information: **Read More**
     imageUrl: img/termite-inspection-cost-on-the-gold-coast.png
-  - text: >-
-      ## Buying a Home?
-Watch Out for Those Termites!

-      When you're splashing out on a new home, the last thing you want is a dud or a termite party house.
-That's why getting an Expert to do a **Timber Pest Inspection** is key.
-These aren't your average quick checks; they follow the Aussie Standard 4349.3.2010 and look at:

-      * Termite infestation

-      * Fungal decay (wet rot)

-      * Borer infestation.

-      This isn't just a peek-around.
-It's a deep dive into the timber's health in your potential home, pointing out any creepy crawlies or issues that could mess with the building's strength.

-      #### For more information about:

-      * Timber Pest Inspection - What It Is and What It Isn't

-      * Invasive recommendation - What does that mean?

-      Read More.....
-    heading: Pre-purchase Termite Inspection – Timber Pest Inspection
-    imageUrl: img/gold-coast-prepurchase-termite-inspection.png
   - heading: Conquer Termites Digital Report & Treatment Proposal
     text: >-
       #### Clear Information & Treatment Recommendations